Inteli-College/2025-1A-T01-G13-PUBLICO/Module 2/readme.md

 ## Next Steps

 - Finalize the complete article manuscript for peer-reviewed journal submission.
-- Develop and evaluate prognostic models for specific tumor subtypes (Luminal, HER2+, Triple Negative).
+- Develop and evaluate prognostic models for specific tumor subtypes.
 - Perform additional exploratory analyses (PCA, UMAP) to characterize data structure if needed for publication.
 - Enhance reproducibility, technical documentation, and figure quality to meet publication standards.